The Prestigious Marbles of Ancient Rome

 A glance at the variety of these marbles unearthed locally shows how far Rome’s power stretched: from Thebes in Egypt came the deep green “serpentine”, while the bright-red “rosso antico” was sourced from near Sparta in Greece.
 North Africa produced a striking “Numidian yellow” whose deep honey colour was flecked with blue veins like a stinky cheese.
 Other varieties came from the hills of what is now Turkey or the Greek islands, and all of these were extracted, packaged and shipped back to Rome for the delight of its citizens.

-The Roman poet Statius describes attending a dinner party at the palace of the emperor Domitian on the Palatine Hill and takes special note of its many marbles:
+The Roman poet Statius describes attending a dinner party at the palace of the emperor Domitian on the Palatine Hill (can you visit it with our Immersive Colosseum Tour, Roman Forum and Palatine Hill) and takes special note of its many marbles:

 There, the stones from the Libyan mountain gleam in competition with those from Troy,